LightningBreaker/EnemyVision/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please contact gunjangupta592@gmail.com for details on code of conduct, and the process for submitting pull requests to us.

 ## Versioning